cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 ==>

-### {~~Foreword~>Introduction~~}{>>Обычно правило такое: 1 - foreword = написано не автором работы, 2 - preface = обращение автора к читателю, зачем он вообще все это написал и тд, 3 - introduction = вступление уже по существу материала/текста<<}
+### Introduction

-In this issue we collected particles from the founding team and the first users of Bostrom {~~about~>regarding~~} using Bostrom.
+In this issue we collected particles from the founding team and the first users of Bostrom regarding using Bostrom.
 Those particles could have been edited to correct typos and grammar mistakes, to delete repeated information already presented in other journal articles.
 Initial particle references are provided. >>|

 ---